CleverNamesTaken/Mousetrap/TUTORIAL.md

 1) You want the output to be recorded in the command execution log but do not want it sent back to your vim buffer.
 2) You are about to start raw dogging and typing commands into the terminal directly rather than use Mousetrap.
 This is important because of the way that a sendkeys function is used as a trigger to update the previous command execution log file.
 If you forget to use the blind update, raw dog, then start using Mousetrap again, the command execution log for the command sent before raw dogging is likely to contain your raw dogging activity.

 Mousetrap has a timer such that if more than a certain amount of time has passed between key presses, it will not try to update the previous command execution log.
-By default in `config.lua`, this `logTime` variable is 5 minutes.
+By default in `mousetrap/config.lua`, this `logTime` variable is 5 minutes.

 ### last command file